Research Associate Visa Sponsorship Jobs in Washington

 Which visa types are most common for research associate roles in Washington?

-The H-1B is the most common visa for research associates in Washington, applying to roles requiring a bachelor's degree or higher in a directly related field such as biology, chemistry, or data science.
-University-affiliated positions often use J-1 exchange visitor visas for postdoctoral or collaborative research appointments.
+The H-1B visa is the most common visa for research associates in Washington, applying to roles requiring a bachelor's degree or higher in a directly related field such as biology, chemistry, or data science.
+University-affiliated positions often use J-1 visa exchange visitor visas for postdoctoral or collaborative research appointments.
 Some roles at nonprofit research institutions may qualify for cap-exempt H-1B filings, bypassing the annual lottery.

 Which cities in Washington have the most research associate sponsorship jobs?